choonchernlim/test-spock/README.md

 * `thrown(...)` is preferred, `@FailsWith` is not recommended in most usage.

-### Example 3 : Multiple assertions with `where` using table and left shift operator
+### Example 3 : Multiple assertions with `where` using table and left shift operator.
+Using `@Unroll` to separate assertions into isolated test case.

 * Two different ways to perform assertions with different set of data.
+* Ability to create custom label for `@Unroll` to make test case label more readable.

 ### Helpful Links